HubBucket-Team/gdc-docs/docs/Visualization_Documentation/API_Endpoints.md

 }
 ```

 __Example 2:__ Here the survival endpoint is used to compare two survival plots for TCGA-BRCA cases.
 One plot will display survival information about cases with a particular mutation (in this case: chr3:g.179234297A>G) and the other plot will display information about cases without that mutation.
+This type of query will also print the results of a chi-squared analysis between the two subsets of cases.

 ```json
 [